seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/05_May/26/README.md

 - I enjoyed the game a lot more this week.
 It has its shortcomings nowadays, but it is still true to its core, and I really missed playing.
 It is a fun game, and I was a bit nostalgic for it today. - 2025, Monday, February 17th
 - I enjoyed the game a little less than last week. - 2025, Monday, February 24th
 - My session was skipped again today.
 It wasn't due to a lack of interest, I just didn't have time. - 2024, Monday, March 3rd to 2025, Monday, May 12th
+- I enjoyed the game this week, although I can't compare it to a previous session, as it has been too long. - 2025, Monday, May 19th

 </details>

-- I enjoyed the game this week, although I can't compare it to a previous session, as it has been too long. - 2025, Monday, May 19th
+- I enjoyed my session slightly less than last week this week.
+Gameplay was fun. - 2025, Monday, May 26th

 ---